andrewcargill/johans_eco_timber/README.md

 - Bootstrap & Materialize

     I had zero experience of either of these going into the project and as both were used in the walk-throughs I thought they were equals.
 I had chosen to go with Materialize.
-This backfired when I was trying to format the form, and I was then informed by a tutor that Materialize was seen as very dated and that I could experience problems with Django should I choice to continue working with it.
+This backfired when I was trying to format the form, and I was then informed by a tutor that Materialize was seen as very dated and that I could experience problems with Django should I choose to continue working with it.

-    As this project involves many elements I found that I didn’t really have the time to focus and learn the true powers of Bootstrap.
-But I think the finished site is fine, given my level of knowledge and experience with Bootstrap.
+    Switching to Bootstrap did mean a change in how I approached my design.
+As this project involved learning many elements I found that I didn’t really have the time to focus and learn the true powers of Bootstrap.
+I think the finished site is fine, given my level of knowledge and experience with Bootstrap.

 - Power of Agile

     I needed to change direction on the enquiry system implementation.
 My original plan was to allow the user to create an enquiry, add a number of items to that enquiry and then submit the enquiry.
-At the stage where I had the database models installed and was trying to solve the problem of including items within the enquiry I realized that this was maybe a little ambitious for this project.
+At the stage where I had the two database models installed and was trying to solve the problem of including items within the enquiry I realized that this was maybe a little ambitious for this project.

-    I decided to simplify the idea into one database which would enable the user to create an enquiry and then submit the enquiry.
+    I consulted tutors for technical advice and spoke with other tutors and mentors via Slack and decided to simplify the idea into one database which would enable the user to create an enquiry and then submit the enquiry and see when the enquiry had been responded to via Admin.
 The system would allow the user to create and submit any number of enquires.

 -   Deployment